 He first set up a rhythm loop on one of the primitive, early ’80s devices he was using.
 (In those days, Fiedel was firing up a Prophet-10 and an Oberheim.)
 He recorded samples of himself whacking a frying pan to create the clanking sounds.
 Then he played melodic riffs on a synthesizer over the looped beat.

 Amid the throes of creation, what he hadn’t quite noticed, or hadn’t bothered to notice, was that his finger had been a split-second off when it pressed the button to establish that rhythm loop.
 Which meant the loop was in a profoundly herky-jerky time signature.

 Fiedel’s and Stevenson’s explanations, while interesting, don’t really account for the continuing debate about the Terminator Theme.
 Give it a closer listen, though, and you’ll hear the theme presented two different ways:

-- When it is initially introduced (at about 1:06 in the embed above), the Terminator Theme seems to be in 13/4.
-The quarter note beats are grouped as a 3 + 3 + 3 + 2 + 2 beat cycle.
+- When it is initially introduced (at about 1:06 in the embed above), the Terminator Theme seems to be in 13/8.
+The beats are grouped as a 3 + 3 + 3 + 2 + 2 beat cycle.